-FINDING: To ensure compliance with the above criterion, the following condition of approval has been added:
+FINDING: To ensure compliance with the above criterion, the following condition of approval has been added to ensure the sewer plans for the Bassett main extension conform with city standards:

 Sewer and Water Plan Approval: Prior to the preconstruction meeting, sanitary sewer and water plans in conformance with city standards shall be provided to the City Public Works Director.
+Modifications to main lines may need to be reviewed by DEQ.
 Development permits for sewer and water improvements will not be issued until the preconstruction meeting is held, and all plans are approved and signed by the Public Works Director.